Research Topics in Software Engineering

-- discuss and explain central concepts and principles within selected software engineering topics.
+- knows central concepts and principles within selected software engineering topics.

-- discuss current research within the selected software engineering topics.
+- knows current research within the selected software engineering topics.

-- demonstrate how software engineering concepts and principles can be put into use in a concrete software project working in teams, as well as how software tools and techniques that are currently used within the field of study.
+- can apply software engineering concepts and principles in a concrete software project working in teams, as well as how software tools and techniques that are currently used within the field of study.

-- identify relevant research literature for the selected software engineering topics
+- can identify relevant research literature for the selected software engineering topics

 Krav til forkunnskapar